jessetfb/GROUP-3-PROJECT/frontend/car-rentals/README.md

 `npm run dev`

-5. Open your web browser and navigate to `http://localhost:5173/rent-cars-react` to access the application.
+5. Open your web browser and navigate to

 ### Usage